kpb/coc-theme/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `coc-theme.gemspec` accordingly.

+### Building and Installing (locally)

+    $ gem build coc-theme.gemspec

+    $ gem install coc-theme-0.1.0.gem

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the [GNU General Public License version 3 or later]()

+Copyright Kenneth Bowen 2019